Casa Viejo Chac Lodge

 • Additional tours and non-angling activities

 Booking a trip or making a deposit represents that the client accepts all terms and conditions.
-GFFI’s terms are in addition to any terms and conditions of each individual lodge that GFFI represents.
-Please read those terms carefully—lodge terms, which may differ from GFFI’s terms, supersede any agreements between GFFI and a client.
+Midcurrent’s terms are in addition to any terms and conditions of each individual lodge that Midcurrent represents.
+Please read those terms carefully—lodge terms, which may differ from Midcurrent’s terms, supersede any agreements between Midcurrent and a client.

 Request More Info